galaxyproject/galaxy-hub/content/events/gcc2022/register/index.md

 ## Training Day, July 8

-This preconference event is virtual, asynchronous, global, and free.
+This pre-conference event is virtual, asynchronous, global, and free.
 The GCC2022 Training Day will focus on introductory topics, many of which are prerequisites for training that is being offered in-person, during the meeting.
 We recommend you look at the training offerings for Training Day, and during the conference when deciding if you should register for training day.

-Cost: **Everyone: Free, for as long as there is space.**
+Cost: **Free, for as long as there is space**

 ## Meeting, July 17-20